pavel-castornii/jeditermfx/README.md

 ## Using Distro <a name="application-distro"></a>

-After building the project, in the `jeditermfx-app/target` directory, you will find a distribution archive named `jeditermfx-version-app.tar`.
+After building the project, you will find a distribution archive named `jeditermfx-version-app.tar` in the `jeditermfx-app/target` directory.
 Extracting this file will allow you to launch the application using `.sh` or `.bat` scripts depending on your operating system.

 # License <a name="license"></a>